 There’s a sign outside to tell you where the cafe is.
 Find the door on the left and order at the counter.
 They have vegan cakes and several flavours of vegan ice-cream, of which I tried the amazing Oreo cake.

 It’s a great place to chill out in the garden with a book.
 Though the location is very central, it feels peaceful and quiet.

 Hariprasad Samoas & Curry – Vegan Indian food in Krakow

 A popular little vegan Indian eatery close to the river and to Wawel Castle.

 The menu is on the wall and includes typical Indian dishes such as dal, rice and chapati, samosas and mango lassi.

-I had two samosas one with potato and the other with spinach, which came with delicious sauce.
+I had two samosas, one with potatoes and the other with spinach, which came with delicious sauce.

 A nice place to eat a vegan meal when you visit the Jewish Quarter.

-They offer vegan burgers plus other option for lunch such as dumplings and soups, vegan cakes and smoothies.
+They offer vegan burgers plus other options for lunch, such as dumplings and soups, vegan cakes and smoothies.